 Another important aspect is guidance how to achieve co-existence and interoperability with existing technologies such as PTP (IEC 61850-9-3 Profile), PRP and HSR.
 This encompasses potential impact on applications, the requirement to define migration paths and to outline support for brownfield installations.
 The latter point addresses the fact that today’s Digital Protections Devices/IED’s do not implement a TSN-enabled network stack in order to function as a listener or talker, using the notion of TSN.
 On the other hand, IED’s typically have a long life-cycle (15 years and longer) and there will be a need to integrate them into a TSN-enabled network.
 A gateway approach addressing the specifics of IEC 61850 messages such as GOOSE and Sampled Values (SV) is in consideration.
 Finally, to address new use cases and opportunities derived from the capabilities of deterministic networking is another objective.

 Based on the requirements, the task force responsible for IEC 61850-90-13 is asked to coordinate the work with other working groups in IEC TC 57 (Power systems management and associated information exchange) as well as with IEC SC65C, WG 15 (High Availability Networks).
 Furthermore, there is close collaboration with the efforts in IEC/IEEE 60802 working on the TSN-profile for Industrial Automation.
 One objective is to harmonize both profiles as much as possible.

+The layered system architecture of IEC 61850 decouples application model and services from the communication stack.
+This allows change to the network stack, the definition of new communication profiles, and facilitates the integration and use of the TSN-profile.
+Various grid applications are based on IEC 61850.
+The standard series specifies the essential requirements and interfaces for these applications as well as the recommendations for a network architecture.
+Typical grid applications are substation automation and control (e.g.: distance protection, overcurrent protection), metering, alarm and event handling, distribution automation, tele-control (SCADA), condition monitoring, synchro-phasor applications, to name a few.
+The core use cases comprise substation automation systems, substation to substation, and substation to control center installations.

 How standardized APIs are integrated into 61850